Acquisition Lending FAQ

 We can refer you to lawyers with expertise and experience in advisor acquisition purchase agreements.
 For most acquisitions, the lawyer fees for the purchase documents and exhibits costs between $2500 and $4500.

-How much does it typically cost for a third party escrow?
+Typically cost for a third party escrow?

 Some lenders will handle any escrow provisions interally and others will require a third party escrow firm.
 Escrow firms vary in pricing strucutre.
 Some charge a lower fee like $750 to $1000 for a single disbursement after one year but then gets more expensive if there are multiple disbursements and years.
 Some will charge a flat fee like $2000 to $2,500 for unlimited disbursements and years.